forfudan/MojoMiji/src/miji/advanced/lifetimes.md

 Using the **chained lifetime rule**, we know that the lifetime of the returned pointer, which is assigned to `c`, should be no longer than the lifetime of either `a` or `b` in the caller function.
 In other words, both `a` and `b` are destroyed only after `c` is lastly used in the caller function.

-Running the code will give us the following output:
+Running the code will give us the following output, which is exactly what we expect.

 ```console
 The first word you give is "beautiful" at address 0x16f768540